8 Japanese Healthy Lifestyle Habits To Live Longer

 4. Sustainable living

-A number of laws in Japan regulate environmental impact and strive to keep the natural world healthy and accessible.
+Several laws in Japan regulate environmental impact and strive to keep the natural world healthy and accessible.

-That’s why you’ll find people in Japan conscientiously sorting their trash, and doing their part to recycle.
+That’s why you’ll find people in Japan conscientiously sorting their trash and doing their part to recycle.

 6: Zen living